MalleshwariYadav/RETAIL-DATA-ANALYTICS-AND-MANAGEMENT-PROJECT-Walmart-/README.md

-# # Walmart Sales Data Loader Project
+# # RETAIL DATA ANALYTICS AND MANAGEMENT Project

 This project demonstrates how to load Walmart sales data into a MySQL database using Python.
 It uses environment variables for secure database credentials and supports loading both raw and cleaned CSV data.